 The Kennedy-Lugar Youth Exchange and Study Abroad (YES Abroad) program was established to provide scholarships for secondary school students from the United States to study in select countries for one academic year, living with host families and attending local high schools.
 YES Abroad started during the 2009-2010 academic year and since its creation has sent students to the following countries:

-Bosnia and Herzegovina, Bulgaria, Egypt, Ghana, India, Indonesia, Jordan, Macedonia, Malaysia, Mali, Morocco, Oman, Philippines, Senegal, South Africa, Thailand, and Turkey.
+Bosnia and Herzegovina, Bulgaria, Egypt, Ghana, India, Indonesia, Jordan, Malaysia, Mali, Morocco, North Macedonia, Oman, Philippines, Senegal, South Africa, Thailand, and Turkey.

 The first class of YES students arrived from Egypt, Gaza, Indonesia, Jordan, Kuwait, Lebanon, Malaysia, Nigeria, Pakistan, Syria, Tunisia, Turkey, West Bank, and Yemen.
-The program has continued to expand to accept students from the following countries for the 2016-2017 academic year:
+The program has continued to expand to accept students from the following countries:

-Albania, Bahrain, Bangladesh, Bosnia-Herzegovina, Bulgaria, Cameroon, Egypt, Gaza, Ghana, India, Indonesia, Israel (Arab Communities), Jordan, Kenya, Kosovo, Kuwait, Lebanon, Liberia, Libya, Macedonia, Malaysia, Mali, Morocco, Mozambique, Nigeria, Pakistan, Philippines, Qatar, Saudi Arabia, Senegal, Sierra Leone, South Africa, Suriname, Tanzania, Thailand, Tunisia, Turkey, West Bank, Yemen.
+Albania, Bahrain, Bangladesh, Bosnia-Herzegovina, Bulgaria, Cameroon, Egypt, Gaza, Ghana, India, Indonesia, Israel (Arab Communities), Jordan, Kenya, Kosovo, Kuwait, Lebanon, Liberia, Libya, Malaysia, Mali, Morocco, Mozambique, Nigeria, North Macedonia, Pakistan, Philippines, Saudi Arabia, Senegal, Sierra Leone, South Africa, Suriname, Tanzania, Thailand, Tunisia, Turkey, West Bank.